submariner-io/submariner-website/src/content/getting_started/architecture/_index.en.md

 in order to signify that the Service should be visible and discoverable to other clusters in the clusterset.
 The `ServiceExport` object can be created manually or via the `subctl export` command.

-  * When a `ServiceExport` is created, this will cause the multi-cluster service to become accessible as `<service>.<ns>.svc.clusterset.local`.
+  * When a `ServiceExport` is created, this will cause the multi-cluster Service to become accessible as `<service>.<ns>.svc.clusterset.local`.

-* `ServiceImport` (CRD) - representation of a multi-cluster service in each cluster.
-Created and used internally by Lighthouse and does not require any user intervention.
+* `ServiceImport` (CRD) - representation of a multi-cluster Service in each cluster.
+Created and used internally by Lighthouse and does not require any user action.